Sorry, you need to enable JavaScript to visit this website.

 Maintaining carbon efficiency at our plants

-We purchase capacity for our manufacturing facilities, via:
+We purchase renewable energy capacity for our manufacturing facilities, via:

 • Energy Attribute Certificates (including Renewable Energy Certificates (RECS), Guarantee of Origin (GoOs) and International RECs (IRECS), depending on location)